 Premium Content

-Content in this page is reserved for CordaSonora Family Members and accessible via a password shared with the family members only.
-CordaSonora Family came to be through love and support and you can become a member too.
-The family includes people who have supported us in the way they see fit during our tours, production adventures and live-stream concerts during pandemic.
+Content in this page is reserved for CordaSonora Family Members and is accessible via a password shared with the family members only.
+You are welcomed to become one.
+CordaSonora Family came to be through love and support; the family includes people who have supported us in the way they see fit during our tours, production adventures and live-stream concerts during pandemic.

 The idea of forming a family out of people who believe in us came after the successful GoFundMe campaign for early music instruments the TWB Ensemble held that today we use in many albums we produce.
-Now supporters of any CordaSonora project can become members of the CordaSonora Family, which allow them to gain access to premium content and get to read stories orbiting around music we make, have access to scores related to the albums, get to see the behind the scenes and development stages of various projects via exclusive vlog content and newsletter.
+Now supporters of any CordaSonora project between 2018-2020 are considered founding members of the CordaSonora Family, which allow them to gain access to premium content and get to read stories orbiting around music we make, have access to scores related to the albums, get to see the behind the scenes and development stages of various projects via exclusive vlog content and newsletter.

-You can become a CordaSonora Family Member by donating your heart’s desire through PayPal to esin@yardimli.com with the text explanation “CordaSonora Family” followed by your name and your e-mail address.
+Our family is growing.
+You can become a CordaSonora Family Member by donating your heart’s desire through PayPal via paypal.me/esiny91 with the text explanation “CordaSonora Family” followed by your name and your e-mail address.
 If you prefer any other way of donating, you can also contact us to discuss alternative ways.
 We do not ask for monthly contribution nor we ask a minimum amount.
 We all give what we can to support art and artists and we believe you will too.

 Each month a new Premium Content drops, so make sure to visit this page regularly!
 Click the button below to become a member now: